mattbierner/theremin-x/README.md

 Code used that powered the [Theremin-X Project](https://blog.mattbierner.com/theremin-x).

+***Warning:** this code was basically written to be run once.
+It did that, and I'm just posting it up on Github in case anyone else wants to see how it was done.
+It's not pretty and is probably not be a good starting point for similar projects.*

 ## Running
 The node scripts are written in TypeScript and use the [noble](https://www.npmjs.com/package/noble) library for bluetooth.